 About the Projects that have received grants

-Of the 204 applications received in 2016, Kulturrådet granted 27 projects in residential areas around Sweden.
 The projects are run by a mixture of organisations in different partnership configurations, in a blend of voluntary organisations, cultural institutions, municipal operations, social movements and networks.
 Every project represents a unique idea based on the prevailing conditions, needs and commitment of the residential area.
+Currently, there are 24 creative places around the country.

 Read more about the projects that have recieved grants